When unlearning is free: leveraging low influence points to reduce computational costs: Unlearning framework

 \subsubsection{Membership inference attack (MIA)}

 We next further validate the claim that privacy is preserved when using our framework by analyzing changes in membership inference attack (MIA) accuracy.
-MIAs aim to determine whether specific data points were part of a model’s training set, typically through an auxiliary model that detects differences in the target model’s outputs~\citep{shokri2017membershipinferenceattacksmachine}.
-In our setting, we train a logistic regression model to predict whether the unlearned model has been trained on points from the forget set\footnote{\url{https://github.com/unlearning-challenge/starting-kit/blob/main/unlearning-CIFAR10.ipynb}}.
+MIAs aim to determine whether specific data points were part of a model’s training set, typically through an auxiliary model that detects differences in the target model’s outputs~\citep{shokri2017membershipinferenceattacksmachine,yeom2018privacyriskmachinelearning,salem2018mlleaksmodeldataindependent}.

 This metric is meaningful because, ideally, the unlearned model should resemble one drawn from $\mathcal{A}(D \setminus S)$—i.e., its outputs on the forget set should be indistinguishable from those on the test set, which the model never saw.
-By comparing the model’s outputs on these two sets, we compute MIA accuracy as a measure of unlearning quality (\cref{tab:mia_accuracy_forget_cifar10})\footnote{Confidence intervals are computed using $1.96 \times$ standard error.}.
+By comparing the model’s outputs on these two sets, we compute MIA accuracy as a measure of unlearning quality.

+Specifically, we use a family of six feature-based MIAs (\textit{Loss MIA}, \textit{Conf MIA}, \textit{Entropy MIA}, \textit{Margin MIA}, \textit{TopK MIA}, \textit{Combined MIA}).
+For a given unlearned model, a forget set, and a test set, we extract per-example features from the model outputs and evaluate whether these features allow an attacker to distinguish forget examples from test examples.
+In particular, for each feature set, we train either a Random Forest or logistic-regression attack model, and report its membership-inference accuracy under cross-validation (additional details on these features and the MIA implementations can be found in \cref{app:mia_descriptions}).
+Our full MIA results for sample-wise unlearning using the CIFAR-10, CIFAR-100, Fashion-MNIST, and Yahoo Answers models/datasets can be found in \cref{tab:mia_accuracy_forget_cifar10,tab:addl_mia_cifar10,tab:addl_mia_cifar10_rf,tab:addl_mia_cifar100,tab:addl_mia_cifar100_rf,tab:addl_mia_fashionmnist,tab:addl_mia_yahoo} respectively.
+Likewise, MIA results for class-wise unlearning on CIFAR-10 can be found in \cref{tab:classwise-cifar10-mia}\footnote{Confidence intervals are computed using $1.96 \times$ standard error.}.

-Our results show that removing low influence points from the forget set—up to 60\% of the lowest-ranked training points—reduces computational cost without degrading privacy.
-The MIA accuracy remains consistent with that of the original unlearned models, reinforcing our earlier findings: low influence points can be safely excluded from unlearning to decrease computational cost.
+Across a range of models and datasets, we consistently show that removing low influence points from the forget set—up to 60\% of the lowest-ranked training points—reduces computational cost without degrading privacy.
+For sample-wise unlearning, almost all of the MIA accuracies of the reduced unlearning models are within the standard error ranges of the original unlearned models.
+For class-wise unlearning, the confidence-based attacks (\textit{Conf}, \textit{Entropy}, \textit{Margin} and \textit{Top-k}) score \textit{lower} on the reduced models than on the fully unlearned baseline, indicating that privacy is preserved or slightly improved rather than degraded.
+Together, these results reinforce our earlier findings: low influence points can be safely excluded from unlearning to decrease computational cost.